jmau111-org/iphone_security/README.md

 However, what makes iPhone so special is probably its operating system iOS.

-## What is iOS?

-Apple has developed iOS for its iPhone and a few other products.
-Unlike Android, it's not an open-source project and only Apple can modify and distribute it.

-However, let's skip the debate "iOS vs. Android, which one is better" that is totally off-topic here.

-iOS supports a wide range of features, from facial recognition to mobile payments and many other services.
-It's also composed of specific security layers.

 ## Notable security features of Apple Silicon chips

 ### Apple SoCs: security enclave